 Meet our general secretary

 John Hewko has served as Rotary International’s general secretary since 2011.
 For many people, managing a staff of 800 in eight offices worldwide would be enough in itself.
 But Hewko, a charter member of the Rotary Club of Kyiv, Ukraine, is so committed to Rotary’s mission that he takes things a step further.
-He’s immunized children against polio in India, represented Rotary at the World Economic Forum, and bicycled 111 miles to raise money for polio eradication during both the 2012 and 2013 El Tour de Tucson in Arizona.
-Hewko and Rotarians raised $730,000 for polio eradication during this year’s ride, which was dedicated to Hewko.
-“It was an incredible honor to accept the 2013 Dedication Award on behalf of Rotary and friends.”
+He’s immunized children against polio in India, represented Rotary at the World Economic Forum, and bicycled 111 miles to raise money for polio eradication in a cycling race in Arizona, USA.
+Hewko and Rotarians raised over $13 million for polio eradication during the 2015 ride.
+“It's a great event, one of many we participate in to pursue a polio-free world for every child.”